cscart/docs/en/developer_guide/addons/compatibility/adapting_4152_to_4161.rst

 "Cities" Add-on
 ---------------

 In 4.16.1, we introduce a new tool that allows you to work with cities.
-For example, you'll be able to make a drop-down list with cities for any country on the checkout.
+For example, you'll be able to make a drop-down list with cities for any country on checkout.

 The add-on is marked as unmanaged.
 It means that it won't appear in the admin panel, and customers won't know about it yet.
 But you can install it via console::